- Search The Registry

 *Lorenzo Fuller was born on this date in 1919.
-He was an African American musician and entertainer.
+He was a Black musician and entertainer.

 Young Fuller started his career as a child playing harp on Doc Brinkley’s radio show.
 At the age of 8 he was performing in his family’s troupe.
 At age 15 Fuller was accepted as a sponsored student at the University of Kansas, where he studied opera and other classical forms.
 In Lawrence, Fuller performed the role of Emperor Jones, the Ballad for America, and monthly on KFKU radio; he also became the first Black man to sing with the KU Symphony.
 Upon graduation, more than two thousands people showed up for his solo senior recital.

 In 1945, Fuller moved to New York to study voice at Juilliard.
 His ability to sing in several languages and play many instruments gave him immediate demand by every medium of show business.
 He had a radio show on WLIB, and at the Mutual Network Radio.
 Fuller also wrote music for Cheryl Crawford, the producer of the Group Theatre Movement shows.
 He later became a much sought-after coach to the stars coaching, among others, Jeannette Adair (Gentleman Prefer Blondes) and Juanita Hall (South Pacific).
 He brought the house down in Cole Porter’s Kiss me Kate with his performance of the song “Too Darn Hot.”
 In television Fuller was a versatile talent on camera and behind the scenes.
 In 1947, Fuller was in the original cast of the musical Finian’s Rainbow on Broadway.
 Also in the cast were Joe Yule (Mickey Rooney’s father), and Fred Sledge (the father of the members of the disco group Sister Sledge).